morgangere/Wine_Quality/README.md

 ### K-means Clustering

-At first in an attempt to gain most information possible both elbow and shoulder methods were implimented to find the optimum number of clusters.
+At first to attempt gain most information possible both elbow and shoulder methods were implemented  to find the optimum number of clusters.
-5 clusters was selected as a starting point.
+5 clusters were selected as a starting point.

 ![image](https://user-images.githubusercontent.com/118774600/213292298-2344a0d6-9928-45a7-8f40-c16f9f369b0d.png)